Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With Finite Buffer and Battery Constraints

 Consider the energy management scheme $\mathcal{Q}$, where

 and the drifts $\delta_1^{(r)}$ and $\delta_2^{(r)}$ are chosen to satisfy the relationship

-From Fig.~\ref{fig:ratepower}, we note that this choice of energy drifts correspond to a queue drift of $|\delta^{(a)}|=\beta_Q\bar\sigma_a^2\frac{\log K}{K}$, toward the state $K/2$, regardless of the queue state $Q(t)$.
+{where $\beta_Q$ is constant greater than 2.} From Fig.~\ref{fig:ratepower}, we note that this choice of energy drifts correspond to a queue drift of $|\delta^{(a)}|=\beta_Q\bar\sigma_a^2\frac{\log K}{K}$, toward the state $K/2$, regardless of the queue state $Q(t)$.
 The queue and battery drifts with scheme~$\mathcal{Q}$ are illustrated in Fig.~\ref{fig:drift}.
-We observe that even though Scheme $\mathcal{Q}$ regulates the data queue to a desired state (i.e.,~$K/2$), the battery is always regulated towards full state (i.e.,~$M$).
+We observe that even though scheme $\mathcal{Q}$ regulates the data queue to a desired state (i.e.,~$K/2$), the battery is always regulated towards full state (i.e.,~$M$).
 State equation for $Q(t)$ is given by,

 and the state equation for $B(t)$ is given by,

 where $\{a\}^+=\max\{0,a\}$.